raypatterson/breakpoint-bridge/README.md

 The top of the view port is a debugging message to indicate which breakpoint is active.
 The color changes indicate that the breakpoint name has been added to the 'body' as a CSS class.

 Within the console are logs which show the events within JavaScript correspond to the changes in the visual styling of the page.

+---

+To install dependencies and compile the SASS source files: `$ ./setup`

+To run a local HTTP server: `$ ./run`

+---

+License MIT